 For her graduation project at TU Delft’s Faculty of Industrial Design Engineering, Josephine de Vries - together with the Chabot Museum in Rotterdam - designed ‘Eye Can (t) See Art’; a toolkit that helps visually impaired museum visitors accompanied by a sighted companion explore the artwork together.
-The project is nominated for the RAAK Stimuleringsprijs, which encourages museums to adapt their collections for people with visual impairments.
+The project has won second prize in the RAAK Stimuleringsprijs, which encourages museums to adapt their collections for people with visual impairments.

 Many visually impaired people prefer to go to the museum with a sighted friend, partner or family member.
 They often rely on special tours, specific installations, or multi-sensory tools adapted for specific artworks.
 Like all museum visitors, they would like to choose for themselves when and where they go the museum and what they will explore.
 However it can be very difficult to create a similar experience to a sighted person, because their perception is so different.

 Not many designs exist to experience art together with a sighted companion in an equivalent way during an independent museum visit.
 That’s why TU Delft’s Josephine de Vries decided to work with the Chabot Museum to design the toolkit ‘Eye Can (t) See Art’ for her graduation project.
 This kit contains tools and instruction cards for visually impaired museum visitors and sighted companions to discover the artwork in an equal, rich, and playful manner.
 The toolkit can be taken everywhere, all the time, and in all art exhibits.